matjazbravc/Consul.ServiceDiscovery.Demo/README.md

 	}
 }
 ```
 After reading the configuration required to reach service discovery service, we can use it to register our service.
-The code below is implemented as a background task (hosted service), that registers the service in Consul by overriding previous information about service if such existed.
-If the service is shutting down, it is automatically deregistered from the Consul registry.
+The code below is implemented as a **background task** (hosted service), that **registers** the service in **Consul** by overriding previous information about service if such existed.
+If the service is shutting down, it is **automatically unregistered** from the Consul registry.

 ```csharp
 public class ServiceDiscoveryHostedService : IHostedService